-Subjective norms are components of the Theory of Planned Behavior (TPB) which describes subjective opinions or norms held by individuals (Cohen et al., 2010).
-Thai (2001) stated that the environment is one of the factors that influence the ability of a system to achieve its intended purpose.
+Subjective norms are components of the theory of Planned Behavior (TPB) which describe subjective opinions or norms held by individuals (Cohen et al., 2010).
+Thai (2001) stated that the environment is one of the factors that influences the ability of a system to achieve its intended purpose.
 Subjective norms can contain positive or negative values.
 Subjective norms are measured by indicators that tend to be negative, so the direction of relations with fraudulent intentions becomes positive.

-This describes the individual's perception that it is easy or not to do something (Cohen et al., 2010).
-If someone views or perceives easy to commit fraud and an environment that supports fraud, then the person concerned will have the intention to commit fraud, which in turn will commit fraud.
-This factor can be called the selfefficacy beliefs from fraud perpetrators who become intentions to commit fraud.
+This describes the individual's perception wather it is easy or not to do something (Cohen et al., 2010).
+If someone perceives it easy to commit fraud and is in an environment that supports fraud, then the person concerned will have the intention to commit fraud, which in turn will commit fraud.
+This factor can be called the self-efficacy beliefs from fraud perpetrators who become intentions to commit fraud.
 These norms affect individuals to commit fraud (Beck and Ajzen, 1991).
-If individuals have intense subjective norms that support corrupt behavior, people tend to rationalize corrupt actions.
-This is predicted to grow the intention to do corruption.
-If all members have the same perception it will form an environment that rationalizes corrupt actions.
+If individuals have intense subjective norms that support a corrupt behavior, people tend to rationalize the corrupt actions.
+This is predicted to grow the intention to commit corruption.
+If all members have the same perception it will led to an environment that rationalizes the corrupt actions.

-H2: Subjective norms influence the intention to do corruption.
+H2: Subjective norms influence the intention to do corruption

-2.3 Effect of Perceived Behavioral Control on Intention to Do Corruption
+2.3 Effect of Perceived Behavioral Control on Intention to do Corruption

-Perceived behavioral control is defined as individual perceptions will be easy or not to do something (Cohen et al., 2010).
-If someone views or perceives easy to do corruption, the person concerned will have the intention to do corruption, which in turn will form corrupt behavior.
+Perceived behavioral control is defined as the individual perception of weather it will be easy or not to do something (Cohen et al., 2010).
+If someone perceives it easy to do corruption, the person concerned will have the intention to commit corruption, which in turn will form a corrupt behavior.
 This factor can be called the self-efficacy beliefs of the perpetrators of corruption which is the intention to do corruption.
-Kravtsova et al. (2017) state that people who internalize materialism value will tend to accustom to corruption.
-This can also be interpreted that behavioral control can affect intention and justify corrupt behavior.
+Kravtsova et al. (2017) state that people who internalize materialistic values will tend to accustom to corruption.
+This can also be interpreted that the behavioral control can affect the intention and justify the corrupt behavior.
 Zulaikha and Basuki (2016) provide empirical evidence that perceived behavioral control is indicated by the presence of greed and attitude towards controlling more fraud perpetrators, and this variable can encourage individuals or groups to intend to commit fraud on the procurement of government goods and services.